ADJUSTING THE ORANGE LEVER LOCK

 > There are two V-clips in the third tube of the Primate 3X, one at the bottom of the third tube and one at the top of the tube (handle grip end).
 This part of Primate 3X is smaller in diameter than standard poles, and special V clips are required.
 Packages of these V-clips are available from our shop.

-> You must take apart your lock assembly approximately every 60 days in order to lube the cam and both sides of the nylon washer with a heavy silicone lube.
-We recommend Magic Lube (Red).
+> To ensure your lever lock is functioning at its best, we recommend taking apart your lock assembly approximately every 60-90 days in order to clean it and apply lube to the cam and both sides of the nylon washer.
+Magic Lube (Red) is an ideal option.

 > To maximize you Primate Pole’s lifespan, we recommend applying a UV protectant every 6-8 weeks.
 This will maintain the pole’s deep black finish, as well as protect from long term sun damage.
 Aerospace 303: Boat & Patio Edition is an inexpensive and quality option.

-> For the Primate 2X- To remove and replace the handle grip you must: (1) Carefully cut the handle with scissors or sharp razor blade (avoid cutting the pole underneath) in order to remove it from the end of the tube.
+> For the Primate 2X & 2X Beta- To remove and replace the handle grip you must: (1) Carefully cut the handle with scissors or sharp razor blade (avoid cutting the pole underneath) in order to remove it from the end of the tube.
 (2) Heat up the replacement handle under hot water for 2-3 minutes or using a blow dryer.
-(3) Lubricate the end of the tube as well as the inside of your new handle grip with soap and water or olive oil in order to slide the new handle onto your tube.
+(3) Lubricate the end of the tube as well as the inside of your new handle grip with soapy water in order to slide the new handle onto your tube.

 > The extensions are designed to extend the reach of the pole primarily for vacuuming, and are best used for that purpose.
 The coupling end and extension body are just as strong as the Primate 3X body, and can be used for extra reach for brushing as well.
 However, the strength from handle to tool end is very efficient in this pole system and requires much less force by the user for desired results.